 Leading Professionals Reveal How They Improve Software, Tim Riley, Adam Goucher

-Successful software depends as much on scrupulous testing as it does on solid architecture or elegant code.
-But testing is not a routine process, it’s a constant exploration of methods and an evolution of good ideas.
+Successful software depends on scrupulous testing as it does on solid architecture or elegant code.
+But testing is not a routine process; and it’s a constant exploration of methods and an evolution of good ideas.

 Reduce Risk and Increase Confidence with Exploratory Testing, Elisabeth Hendrickson